cisagov/ScubaGear/baselines/teams.md

 External access may be granted on a per-domain basis.
-This may be desirable in some cases, e.g., for agency-to-agency collaboration (see the CIO Council's [Interagency Collaboration Program](https://community.max.gov/display/Egov/Interagency+Collaboration+Program)’s OMB Max Site for a list of .gov domains for sharing).
+This may be desirable in some cases, e.g., for agency-to-agency collaboration (see the Chief Information Officer Council's [Interagency Collaboration Program](https://community.max.gov/display/Egov/Interagency+Collaboration+Program)’s Office of Management and Budget Max Site for a list of .gov domains for sharing).

-Blocking contact with unmanaged Teams users prevents these users from looking up internal users by their email address and initiating chats and calls within Teams.
+Similar to external users, blocking contact with unmanaged Teams users prevents these users from looking up internal users by their email address and initiating chats and calls within Teams.
 These users would still be able to join calls, assuming anonymous join is enabled.
 Additionally, unmanaged users may be added to Teams chats if the internal user initiates the contact.